-In the immediate future, ACPD intends to utilize Unit 3 at its existing Juvenile Justice Center (JJC), while exploring other options for long-term commitments.
+In the immediate future, ACPD intends to utilize Unit 3 at the existing Juvenile Justice Center (JJC), while exploring other options for long-term commitments.
 ACPD recognizes that it is not in the youth's best interest to remain in this type of secure setting for a long period of time and acknowledges that the JJC was not built with long-term commitments in mind.
 However, it is also true that the process to design and build any new facility or campus will likely take many years.
-Thus, ACPD will consider and outline all other existing possible options that could serve as a temporary Secure Placement Treatment Facility while longer-term solutions are being developed.
+Thus, ACPD will consider and outline all other existing possible options that could serve as a temporary Secure Youth Treatment Facility while longer-term solutions are being developed.

 In the meantime, ACPD is committed to transforming the space where youth will be housed to ensure the most therapeutic environment possible is immediately available.
-ACPD will make basic improvements to the unit, including but not limited to installing new furniture, upgrading the paint, and ensuring quality food services.
-The space will also be filled with images and signs that have positive affirmations and messages, culturally relevant images, artwork, historical figures, etc. There is already wi-fi installed, which allows the youth to have access to wireless tablets with both educational and age-appropriate entertainment content.
+ACPD will make basic improvements to the unit, including but not limited to installing new furniture, painting the unit, and ensuring quality food services.
+The space will also be filled with images and signs that have positive affirmations and messages, culturally relevant images, artwork, historical figures, etc. Wi-fi is already installed, which allows the youth to have access to wireless tablets with both educational and age-appropriate entertainment content.
 All rooms have chalkboards and chalk to allow for personalization and self-expression within the youth's personal spaces.
-The ACPD will also review policies to ensure they are truly supporting as homelike an environment as possible and are responsive to the needs of youth who will be in custody for several years.
-ACPD will prioritize reviewing policies that directly impact the youth's daily lives, such as being able to wear their own clothes, allowing families to bring in food during visits, and reviewing and expanding the personal items that are allowed.
+ACPD will also review policies to ensure they are truly supporting as homelike an environment as possible and are responsive to the needs of youth who will be in custody for several years.
+As part of the Youth In Custody Practice Model, ACPD has reviewed and updated several policies to align with best practices and positive youth development.
+ACPD will continue to review and explore opportunities to allow for more autonomy and independence in the SB 823 program, prioritizing reviews of policies directly impacting the youths' daily lives.
 ACPD will ensure there is a space within the unit intended for private, personal "cool-down" or self-regulation time.
-These spaces are often furnished with dimmable lighting, bean bag chairs and other soft furniture, writing and drawing supplies, aromatherapy, squeezable stress balls, etc. Spaces such as these have shown success in school environments and have shown promise in juvenile correctional settings (e.g., Sacramento County's successful de-escalation room) 78
+These spaces are often furnished with dimmable lighting, bean bag chairs and other soft furniture, writing and drawing supplies, aromatherapy, squeezable stress balls, etc. Spaces such as these have shown success in school environments and have shown promise in juvenile correctional settings (e.g., Sacramento County's successful de-escalation room).77